cs3103-a4/GameNetAPI/README.md

 This project collects per-channel metrics:

-- Receiver side (one-way): latency p50/p95, RFC3550 jitter, throughput, packets/bytes
+- Receiver side (one-way): latency p50/p95 (unreliable only), RFC3550 jitter, throughput, packets/bytes
-- Sender side: sent packets/bytes and retransmissions
+- Sender side: sent packets/bytes and retransmissions; latency p50/p95 for reliable only
 - Packet Delivery Ratio (PDR): combine sender sent counts with receiver received counts

 At the end of a run, sender and receiver print a metrics summary per channel.

+### Latency definitions

+- Reliable (reported by sender): latency = (ACK_time − first_send_time) / 2
+  - Captures half of (forward + reverse + any retransmit wait).
+Unreliable has no ACKs, so this is NA on sender for the unreliable channel.
+- Unreliable (reported by receiver): latency = arrival_time − send_time
+  - Captures forward path only at first arrival.
+Reliable is NA on receiver since we standardize reliable latency at the sender.

 ## Example experiment scenarios